Michael Taber, Chair

 Grants and Awards

-The William James Award (est. 1986) is a book award given to a student who shows superior understanding of philosophical discourse, as evidenced by the quality of the student's written and oral work in Philosophy courses, awarded by the Division of Human Development upon recommendation from the Department of Philosophy.
+The William James Award (est. 1986) is a book award given to a student who shows superior understanding of philosophical discourse, as evidenced by the quality of the student's written and oral work in Philosophy courses.

-The Religious Studies Award (est. 1993) is a book award given to a student who demonstrates a superior understanding of the sources and themes of Religious Studies, as revealed by the quality of the student's written and oral work in Religious Studies courses, awarded by the Division of Human Development upon recommendation from the Department of Religious Studies.
+The Religious Studies Award (est. 1993) is a book award given to a student who demonstrates a superior understanding of the sources and themes of Religious Studies, as revealed by the quality of the student's written and oral work in Religious Studies courses.

 The Alexander Fraser Memorial Fund was set up by the family of Alexander Fraser, a philosophy major of the class of 1994 who died in a rock-climbing accident at Seneca Falls State Park.
 The purpose of the fund is to provide about $250 annually to support summer travel for students in Philosophy or Religious Studies who can demonstrate "how their trip will contribute to the generation of excellent and innovative thought."
 Applicants should submit a proposal to the department chair in the spring semester.
 Final selection is made by the family of Alexander Fraser.

 The purpose of this endowed fund is to enrich student activities.
 When used as an award, it is not limited to summer travel and can encompass a number of creative projects that serve to enhance the education and intellectual life of students.
 Proposals for specific activities (i.e. organization of student conferences, student attendance at professional conferences, summer travel plans, student publication opportunity, etc) can be made to the department chair at any time during the academic year.
 The department chair will solicit proposals in the spring semester.